 At municipality and commune level, the government structure consists of elected Mayors and Local Councils.
 There is no further representation at village level, all executive decisions are taken at commune level.
 Local councils and Mayors for municipalities and communes are also elected for a four-year representative.
 According to the Constitution, Romanian territory is organized administratively into Counties (in Romanian "Judeţe"), at the intermediate level, while Communes, Towns and Municipalities (Cities) form the local administrative level.
-The status as Municipality ("Municipiu" in Romanian) is given to larger towns, but it does not give their administrations any greater powers.
-Below communal or town level, there are no further formal administrative subdivisions.
+The status as Municipality ("Municipiu" in Romanian) is given to larger towns, but it does not give their administrative subdivisions.
 However, communes are divided into villages (which have no administration of their own).